tokiwong/vegapull/README.md

   -q, --quiet...
 Decrease logging verbosity -h, --help                 Print help
 ```
-**NOTE:** Interactive mode can be used to batch download all JSON data along with the card images.
-The operation takes a long time to complete because there are many images to download and it takes time to download them.

 3. You can also use the small bash script `pull_all.sh` that uses the `vegapull` CLI to download data for all existing packs:
 ```shell
 $ bash pull_all.sh
 ```
-The shell script is an alternative to the `vegapull interactive` command which already handles downloading all data.
-Right now, the shell script does not handle the downloading of images.

 ## 🃏 Supported card fields